Unavailable This product is currently out of stock Add to Basket Just added: Qty Total Basket Adding... Thank you!

 Rowing the North West Passage

 Eight rowers are attempting to be the first people to row through the North-West Passage in a single season.
-Captained by the inimitable Leven Brown — the ‘godfather’ of ocean rowing — two boats have just begun their voyage at Pond Inlet on Baffin Island to Point Barrow, Alaska, taking on an Arctic sea route stretching some 2,500 miles.
+Captained by the inimitable Leven Brown — the ‘godfather’ of ocean rowing — their boat, 'Hermione' has just begun its voyage at Pond Inlet on Baffin Island to Point Barrow, Alaska, taking on an Arctic sea route stretching some 2,500 miles.

 Firepot caught up with Leven about the significance of this endeavour — not only for the history of exploration, but as a turning point in the history of our rapidly warming planet.